Retirement Homes in Kentucky

 The highest retirement home costs in the state of Kentucky are found in the Lexington-Fayette metropolitan area where prices range from $1,705 per month up to $3,025 per month, with an average cost of $25,900 yearly.
 The lowest retirement home prices in Kentucky are around the Owensboro area.
 Here, costs range from between $970 and $1,716 per month, with a median annual cost of $12,352.

-Related Categories: Kentucky Nursing Homes, Kentucky Assisted Living, Kentucky Independent Living, Kentucky Memory Care, Kentucky Adult Daycare, Kentucky Home Healthcare, Kentucky Hospice, Kentucky Respite Care
+Related Categories: Kentucky Nursing Homes, Kentucky Assisted Living, Kentucky Independent Living, Kentucky Memory Care, Kentucky Adult Daycare, Kentucky Home Care, Kentucky Hospice, Kentucky Respite Care, Kentucky Residential Care Homes

 Top Cities for Retirement Homes in Kentucky